 All students are permitted to have a nutritious snack.
-Please check with the classroom teacher for specific guidelines.
-Candy, soda, and other sugar based snacks are not permitted.
+Please check with the classroom teacher and syllabus for specific guidelines.
+Candy, soda, energy drinks/coffee and other sugar-based snacks are not permitted.

 Lunch

 Nutritious foods are vital to the health of your child; therefore, candy and soda are not permitted.
 Make sure lunches are clearly labeled with your child's name.
 Lunches that need to be kept cold must have an ice pack.
 Thermoses for hot food are helpful as we are not able to heat foods.
 No lunches will be heated or refrigerated for students.